HirziDevs/PteroStats/README.md

 </div>

 ## Introduction
-> [!WARNING]
-> This is a development build!
-Some features may not work as intended.

 PteroStats is a Discord App/Bot that designed to check Pterodactyl or Pelican Panel stats and post it to your Discord server.

 ## Preview